subscribe iconSubscribe to Notifications

 Local Lakes

-• First Lake was stocked with rainbow trout last week and fishing has been been good.
+First Lake was stocked with rainbow trout last month, but fishing has been slow as fish have been picked out over the last few weeks.
 Try casting small spinners or fishing bait under a bobber.

 Special species information